-The future may bring back the doings of the old days and handiwork will play a major part in the life of every prepper.
-You will need to learn how to craft a chicken coop, or learn basic camping crafts.
-Here everything goes and it’s better to pick the books you think may come in handy one day.
-Maybe you’re not into woodworking, but once you read a book about this skill, your perception will change and you could find a use for this skill in the future.
+The future may bring back the doings of the old days and handiwork will play a significant part in the life of every prepper.
+You will need to learn how to craft a chicken coop or learn basic camping crafts.
+Here everything goes, and it’s better to pick the books you think may come in handy one day.
+Maybe you’re not into woodworking, but once you read a book about this skill, your perception will change, and you could find a use for this talent in the future.

 Books about wild plants and animals will be of great help for you and your family.
 Especially when foraging and hunting will be the main food procurement method.
 It doesn’t hurt to know which are the wild edible plants, where to find these plants and when to harvest them.
 Knowing the difference between an edible mushroom and a poisonous one will save you a lot of trouble.
 The same goes for hunting and fishing.
 You are never too old to learn a thing or two about how can you hunt or fish.
 Make sure that your SHTF library contains a few books about wilderness survival.